beach1208/Infinity/README.md

 ## Design
 - Target

-My mother have more adults students than kids students in her studio.
+My mother has more adults students than children in her studio.
-And she wants to keep getting more adult students.
-So I setted the target as over 30 years old adult students who want to start taking ballet lessons.
+She wants to keep getting more adult students,so I set the target as over 30 years old adult students who want to start taking ballet lessons.

 - Wireframe

-I paied attention most to wireframing and layouts so that users could easily check class schedules and class prices.
+I paid attention most to wireframing and layouts so that users could easily check class schedules and class prices.

 - Design

-After wireframing, I carefully picked colors and Font family of the design.
+After wireframing, I carefully picked the colours and Font family of the design.
 And I made it as a responsive design.